 Our financial support team can give you expert advice to help you get back on your feet.
 If you need a financial boost, you may be eligible for our funds, grants or bursaries.

-If you’re going to be studying a Masters course, you can get a loan of £10,906** to cover your tuition fees and living costs.
+If you’re going to be studying a Masters course, you can get a loan of £11,222 to help with your tuition fees and living costs.
 You'll probably need extra funding too, so as well as our scholarships, try the Turn 2 Us grant search, Scholarship Hub and Scholarship Search.

 For more help, take a look at the Alternative Guide to Postgraduate Funding, which helps current and prospective postgraduate students who are looking to fund PhD, Masters, and PGCE study in the UK.
 If you're a current student you can create an account using your university email address.
 If you are not yet a student, email firstname.lastname@example.org and we'll set up access for you.